Anshuman366/Customer-Personality-Analysis/README.md

 FOLDER STRUCTURE:

-1) .github/workflows/main.yamnl --> created to define the workflows i.e this workflow trigger the deployment of this project on Heroku.\
+1) .github/workflows/main.yaml --> created to define the workflows i.e this workflow trigger the deployment of this project on Heroku.

 2) Dockerfile --> Docker is internally used to deploy this project to heroku, so this file should be there to define the process of docker .
 Without this we will not be able to deploy this project to heroku

 3) requirements.txt---> All the packages and library required for this project is  be mentioned here.

-4)